sujinsjlee/mg729.github.io/README.md

 # MG - TECH BLOG
-This Tech Blog is Study note of MG.
+This Tech Blog is Study Note of MG.
 per ardua ad astra.
 To Infinity and Beyond.